 Spot market supply - The Corporation uses its prepaid gas supply and spot market purchases to meet the gas requirements of its Members.
 The Management Agreements between the Corporation and the Members that are parties thereto provide that the Corporation will use its best efforts to acquire additional long-term gas supplies to serve its Members.
 Because a significant portion of the customers served by its Members are residential users whose daily gas requirements increase on cold days, the Corporation regularly purchases supplies of gas in the spot markets to meet the actual supply requirements of the Members.
-During the year ended March 31, 2021, short-term purchases of gas accounted for 12.69% of the Corporation's total gas deliveries.
+During the year ended March 31, 2022, short-term purchases of gas accounted for 15.4% of the Corporation's total gas deliveries.

 Price of gas supply - The gas sold by the Corporation to its Members under the Management Agreements and to Project Participants is based upon monthly market Index.
-Members and Project Participants have the option to fix the price of all or a portion of the Index priced gas supply it purchases from the Corporation in a future month or months under the terms of the Management Agreements or in the case of Project Participants, a separate agreement.
+Members have the option to fix the price of all or a portion of the Index priced gas supply it purchases from the Corporation in a future month or months under the terms of the Management Agreements.
 Revenues received by the Corporation under the Management Agreements are not pledged to the payment of the bonds.